xdan/jodit/src/plugins/image-properties/README.md

 # Image properties dialog

-After double-clicking on a photo in the editor, it opens the photo editing dialog.
+After double-clicking on a photo in the editor, it opens the photo properties dialog.

 ## Known Issues